neltnerb/Teensy-Reactor-Controller/README.md

 # Teensy-Reactor-Controller
 Library and example for creating a parser for the Teensy to do common Serial control.

 It relies upon the std::vector library, but this is not strictly necessary if you are using a more memory constrained device like the traditional Arduino.
 In that case you can replace the vectors with either dynamic or a static length char* array for argv and manually pass argc, but doing it with full vectors made the code a bit easier to follow for me.
-To compile for the Arduino Due, it should be possible by just replacing elapsedMillis with a long and manually checking millis().

-For any device using this library, the command ListCommands sent over serial will provide a list of the registered commands along with the descriptions provided.
+Should also work with Arduino ARM based chips where there is an implemented vector library, but untested.

 ## Library Usage: